qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 ## Assessing Cloud Readiness With Konveyor

-A central concept we use at QAware in cloud readiness assessments is categorizing applications into three groups:
+A central concept we use at QAware in cloud readiness assessments is categorising applications into three groups:

 * **Cloud-alien**: Highly monolithic or technologically outdated applications with minimal decoupling and complex dependencies.
 * **Cloud-friendly**: Exhibit some cloud-native characteristics (e.g., externalized configuration, modular architecture) but do not fully meet all criteria.